MarketScope for Unified Communications for the SMB Market, North America

 - OpenScape Office LX is the server-based UC solution that can be operated on a Linux server, independent of the platform.
 OpenScape Office LX supports up to 500 users in a single server and can run in a virtualized VMware vSphere environment.

 - OpenScape Office HX UC enables the older HiPath 3000, and it supports TDM, analog and IP phones for 50 to 500 users.

-SMBs should evaluate SEN's OpenScape Office, OpenScape Business or OpenScape Enterprise Express products for requirements that include a single-site or multisite all-in-one UC offer with Web-based functionality and the option to run in a virtualized environment.
+SMBs should evaluate SEN's OpenScape Office, OpenScape Business or OpenScape Enterprise Express products for requirements that include a single-site or multisite all-in-one UC offering with Web-based functionality, and the option to run in a virtualized environment.
 Typically, license credits and other incentives are available to current SEN customers.

 - The financial backing of The Gores Group has enabled the company to invest in UC-focused strategic initiatives.

 - SEN has visionary UC technology developments in the works.
 In July 2013, SEN introduced Project Ansible, its next-generation enterprise communications and collaboration platform that is positioned with inherent analytic, video and business application capabilities.
 While the solution is in the very early launch stages, the concept shows industry-leading technology vision.